2350871G/L4Project/README.md

 # L4Project
 Repository for code, datasets, and resources related to my Level 4 project.
-My project is an NLP task for extracting task structure from text, specifically related to extracting the tools and materials required ("Things you'll need" or TYN) for a given task from instructions to that task.
+My project is an NLP task for extracting household task structure from Wikihow articles, specifically related to the tools and materials required for a given task.

 ## Directory structure
 - **Datasets** - Unlabelled datasets generated over the course of the project.
 Includes TYN dump scraped from Wikihow.